-The revised preferred planning layout will be used as a reference design in the contract process for the design and construction of the project.
-This means the revised layout will provide a flexible platform to allow for potential innovations and refinements to be made to the design.
+The revised preferred planning layout was used as a reference for the detailed design.
+The revised layout will provide a flexible platform to allow for potential innovations and refinements to be made to the design.

-Through the contract process, Transport and Main Roads will encourage contractors to look into alternate layouts for the Caloundra Road interchange to try and further reduce impacts on the Beerwah State Forest and optimise access to the western service road, as well as providing best value for money for the upgrade project.
+Through the contract process, Transport and Main Roads encouraged contractors to look into alternate layouts for the Caloundra Road interchange.
+Contractors were asked to further reduce impacts on the Beerwah State Forest and optimise access to the western service road, as well as providing best value for money for the upgrade.

-The revised layout set the outermost boundaries for the upgrade corridor such that there will be no further impacts to property beyond these boundaries.
+The revised layout set the outermost boundaries for the upgrade corridor.
+There will be no further impacts to property beyond these boundaries.

-The contract process commenced on 3 September 2015 with the department expected to award the detailed design and construction contract in mid-2016.
-At this stage it is likely construction will commence late-2016 with completion of the upgrade anticipated to take about 4 years based on a dry weather schedule.
+The contract process commenced on 3 September 2015 and the department expects to award the detailed design and construction contract in mid-2016.
+Preliminary works are anticipated to commence late-2016 followed by major construction in early 2017.
+Completion of the upgrade is expected to take about 4 years based on a dry weather schedule.